Quantum and higher curvature corrections to the anti-de Sitter black hole: Introduction

 We investigate these questions and show that there are no corrections to the AdS metric coming from the nonlocal and second order curvature terms, thus showing that the nonlocal action gives rise to the quantum pressure in the bulk.
 We then derive the appropriate boundary terms and calculate the thermodynamic quantities.

 We bear in mind that in \cite{Pourhassan:2022auo} the thermodynamic quantities for the electrically charged AdS black hole were calculated.
 This hinges on a nonvanishing nonlocal metric correction that is second order in the gravitational field strength.
-However, in contrast, we do not obtain any metric correction to the AdS black hole up to second order in the curvature and nonlocal physics, as we were expressing our results about the curvature.
+However, in contrast, we do not obtain any metric correction to the AdS black hole up to second order in the curvature and nonlocal physics, as we were expressing our results with respect to the curvature.
 In this way, we were able to generalize the notion of the quantum pressure to an AdS black hole.
 We additionally show that third order curvature sources a metric correction, influencing the event horizon and by extension the thermodynamics anchored on it.

 This paper is organized as follows.
-We start by briefly reviewing how the quantum pressure is obtained from the nonlocal action.
+We start by briefly reviewing how the quantum pressure is obtained from the nonlocal action (Section \ref{quantumpressure}).
 In Section \ref{ads} we consider the AdS spacetime.
-We show that the quadratic curvature and nonlocal actions do not change the metric and hence the black hole horizon.
+Following the logic that lead to the interpretation of quantum pressure as a nonlocal effect, we show that the quadratic curvature and nonlocal actions do not change the metric and hence the black hole horizon.
+In this case, since the AdS metric is unaffected, the quantum pressure can only be associated with the nonlocal action, thereby generalizing its notion beyond asymptotic flatness.
 In addition, we calculate the third-order curvature correction to the metric.
 This is shown to reduce to the known Schwarzschild solution \cite{Calmet:2021lny} in the asymptotically flat limit.
 In Section \ref{boundary} we derive the boundary term for the action.
 We then calculate the thermodynamic quantities in Section \ref{thermo}.
 Lastly, we give our conclusions.

-\textit{Conventions.} We work with the mostly plus metric signature, $(-, +, +, +)$, and geometrized units, $c = G_\text{N} = 1$, where $c$ and $G_\text{N}$ are the speed of light in vacuum and Newton's gravitational constant.
+We work with the mostly plus metric signature, $(-, +, +, +)$, and geometrized units, $c = G_\text{N} = 1$, where $c$ and $G_\text{N}$ are the speed of light in vacuum and Newton's gravitational constant.
+Mathematica and python notebooks which can be used to reproduce the results of this paper can downloaded from \href{https://github.com/reggiebernardo/notebooks/tree/main/supp_ntbks_arxiv.2208.07663}{GitHub} \cite{reggie_bernardo_4810864}.